 Applications on denominational grounds must be supported by the CLP Supplementary Information Form, signed by a Parish Priest/Minister of Religion of a recognised Christian Church confirming attendance at worship at least twice a month for at least the one year prior to the date of application.
-The CLP Supplementary Information Form is provided as Appendix A to this policy on page 13.
+The CLP Supplementary Information Form is available on the CLP website.

-7. Definition of distance:
+7) Definition of distance: